Have you discovered your partner is gay?

 I finally realised I’d been living in his closet for 24 years, and it would be some time before the cracks of light got in to show me the way out.
 I eventually found a supportive online community and a wonderful counsellor, who helped me begin to make sense of how things had been and to take tentative steps towards a life I could love.
 Along the way, I learned, I grew, and I rediscovered the strengths and qualities that had been submerged under the difficulties of a marriage I’d never quite been able to understand.

 My voice was silenced for a long time because in telling my story, I am inadvertently telling his.
 My intent is not to shame him or tell the details of his story, but I have learned to find my voice in telling my own.
-I fully respect the difficulties and challenges my former partner had in his own life, and it is unfortunate that his pain and anguish had such a detrimental effect on me.
+I fully respect the difficulties and challenges my former partner had in his own life, and am happy that he has now begun to live an authentic life.
+It’s unfortunate that his pain and anguish had such a detrimental effect on me.

 Counselling for straight spouses